mrcohrs/SkinRhythm/replit.md

 **UI Component System**: shadcn/ui with Radix UI primitives providing accessible, unstyled components that are customized with Tailwind CSS.
 The design follows a "New York" style variant with clinical healthcare aesthetics inspired by Curology, Hims & Hers, and Headspace.

 **Styling**: Tailwind CSS with custom design tokens supporting both light and dark modes.
-Color palette emphasizes clinical trust (medical blue primary) combined with calming wellness tones (teal accents).
-Typography uses Inter font family for professional, medical-grade appearance.
+Color palette uses dark forest green (#006652) primary color with warm beige backgrounds and yellow accents for a minimal, elegant aesthetic.
+Typography uses Playfair Display serif for headings and Inter for body text.

 **State Management**: TanStack Query (React Query) for server state management with custom query client configuration.
 Authentication state is managed through a custom `useAuth` hook that queries the `/api/auth/user` endpoint.